Person staring into nature. gaslighting in a relationship.

 He would consistently turn the lights dimmer in their home but denied that it was dimmer and pretended that the light was normal — and the woman began to doubt her own senses.
 Over time, she went insane.

 Learning how to stop gaslighting behavior might take time.
-Individual therapy may help you work on your emotional intelligence to recognize signs of abuse in your relationship.
+Individual therapy can help you work on your emotional intelligence, learn to trust yourself and validate yourself, and recognize signs of abuse in your relationship.

 What Does Gaslighting Mean?

-Gaslighting, in modern parlance, happens when someone makes you question your feelings, thoughts, intuition, and judgment when they are, in fact, reliable sources of information that you should trust.
+Gaslighting happens when someone causes you to question your feelings, thoughts, intuition, and judgment when they are, in fact, reliable sources of information that you should trust.

 The classic example is in the case of infidelity.
 One partner will become suspicious of their spouse’s late nights working, unavailability during work trips, or odd calls to their phone.

-However, when they confront the straying spouse, their responses were things like, “You’re insecure,” or “You’re crazy,” or, “Just because your father cheated on your mother, you think all men are dogs.”
+However, when they confront the unfaithful spouse, their responses were things like, “You’re insecure,” or “You’re crazy,” or, “Just because your father cheated on your mother, you think all men are dogs.”

 Or my favorite, the righteously indignant, “How dare you suggest something so horrible, I’m trying to earn a living for our family and working my tail off, and now you come at me with this?!”

-The net result is that when their partner is victimizing someone, they are made to feel not just that they’re ridiculous but wrong.
+The net result is that the betrayed partner is made to feel not just that they’re wrong, but also ridiculous for even suspecting that something was wrong.
 This leads people who are being gaslit not just to doubt themselves but to feel ashamed of how “crazy” they are.
 (When, in fact, their own judgment is actually a more reliable source of trustworthy information than their partner is.)

 What Is an Example of Gaslighting?

 In today’s modern world, gaslighting can often be difficult to recognize.
-Gaslighting behaviors can start from subtle to more severe.
-Here are seven examples of gaslighting in a relationship:
+Gaslighting behaviors can start subtle and gradually grow into something more severe.
+Here are a few examples of gaslighting in a relationship:

 Let’s Talk.